zjf592996468/DL-Lab-23WS/README.md

 ## Attention!

 The checkpoint mechanism in our code differs from the original implementation.
 In our case, if a checkpoint exists, it is automatically loaded.
 So it's important to note that the code cannot be run consecutively due to the need to prevent the automatic loading of checkpoint files.

 Therefore, if you prefer not to utilize a checkpoint, please rename the checkpoint file before execution.
-Conversely, if you wish to use a specific, high-quality checkpoint, simply drag the file into the 'experiments' directory and rename it to 'ckpt'.
-For project P2, rename it to 'har-ckpt'.
+Conversely, if you wish to use a specific, high-quality checkpoint, simply drag the file into the '**experiments**' directory and rename it to '**ckpt**'.
+For project 2, rename it to '**har-ckpt**'.

 ## P1: Diabetic Retinopathy Detection

-Train default '**cnn**' model with **L2-regularization** on IDRID dataset for binary classification:
+Train '**cnn**' model with **L2-regularization** on IDRID dataset for **binary classification**:

 Run batch file: `sbatch run.sh`

 Train other model:

-* vgg(need to raise train steps to 12e4):
+* vgg(need to raise train steps to **12e4**):

-  `python3 main.py --train=True --multi_class=False --classification=False --model='vgg' --l2_loss=flase`
+  `python3 main.py --train=True --multi_class=False --Classification=True --model='vgg' --l2_loss=False`

-* Tune hyperparameters:
+Tune hyperparameters:

-  `python3 main.py --train=True --multi_class=False --classification=False --model='cnn' --l2_loss=True`
+Run batch file: `sbatch tune.sh`

-* Deep visualization(need ckpt in `experiments`):
+Deep visualization (need ckpt in `experiments`):

 `python3 visual.py`

-* Transfer learning:
+Transfer learning:

+* EfficientNet:

-  `python3 main.py --train=True --multi_class=False --classification=False --model='effnet' --l2_loss=False`
+  `python3 main.py --train=True --multi_class=False --Classification=True --model='effnet' --l2_loss=False`

 Train '**cnn**' model for multi-class classification:

-* Use classification:
+* Classification:

   `python3 main.py --train=True --multi_class=True --classification=True --model='cnn' --l2_loss=True`

-* Use regression:
+* Regression:

   `python3 main.py --train=True --multi_class=True --classification=False --model='cnn' --l2_loss=True`

-* Use evaluation(use the corresponding model):
+Evaluation (use the corresponding model):

-  `python3 main.py --train=False...`
+`python3 main.py --train=False ...`

 ## P2: Human Activity Recognition

-Train RNN model with '**Bidirectional LSTM**' layer on HAPT dataset:
+Train '**myRNN**' model with '**Bidirectional LSTM**' layer on HAPT dataset:

-`python3 main.py --train=True`
+Run batch file: `sbatch run.sh`

-Train RNN model with other RNN layer:
+Train model with other RNN layer:

 * LSTM: